fdonnet/Dapper-Layers-Generator/README.md

-# Fast first run Dapper-Layers-Generator
+# Dapper-Layers-Generator

 *Bulk insert with MySqlBulkCopy is ready in the main branch (use it with batching send 500/1000/1500 rows).
 Will make a release when bulkupdate is ready too..*

-## THE GOAL : read from the dbprovider you want and generate the code for all the dbproviders you want
+## THE GOAL : read the defintion from the dbprovider you want and generate the code for all the dbproviders you want

-Generate all the ez and boring DAL accesses you need at the begining with dapper and you will be able to focus on the complex part of your app!
+Generate all the ez and boring DAL accesses you need at the begining with dapper and you will be able to focus on the complex parts of your app!
-At the end, you will keep the control and can extend all the parts.
+At the end, you will keep the control and can extend the code.

 Read DB definitions from: